maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_MFI
-Ever borrowed money or used credit from a microfinance institution.
+Ever borrowed money or used credit from a microfinance institution: counts respondents who have ever purchased something using a microfinance institution.

 Levels: